Back to all articles

 Booking.com Scarcity Example

-Booking.com is perhaps the most famous (and sometimes controversial) example of scarcity in action.
-They use multiple layers of the scarcity heuristic simultaneously:
+Booking.com is the most famous (and most criticized) example of scarcity in action:

-1. Quantity Scarcity: "Only 1 room like this left on our site!"
+1. Quantity: "Only 1 room like this left on our site!"

-2. Social Proof: "In high demand – only 3 rooms left!"
+2. Social proof + scarcity: "In high demand — only 3 rooms left."

-3. Real-time Activity: "15 people are looking at this hotel right now."
+3. Activity: "15 people are looking at this hotel right now."

 See how your site compares

-Our AI analyzes your interface against the same principles used by Booking.com and other conversion leaders.
+Our AI analyzes your landing page against the same principles used by Booking.com and other conversion leaders.

 Get Your Free UX Score